 The second way is the use of schedules and motion sensors.
 We can schedule groups of lights to turn and off based on the sunrise or sunset.
 For example, You probably won’t need your landscape lights during the middle of the day or mood lighting flipped on at high noon, but you might want to come home to a safely illuminated driveway after dark.
 This can both make your home more inviting and create some substantial savings on your power bill.

 You can also incorporate tiny motion sensors and door switches.
 Using these sensors allows you to turn lights on and off just by walking in and out of a room or opening a door.

 Do you have questions or want to find out more about lighting control systems?
 Don’t hesitate to reach out, we’d love to talk to you about your project!

-How much can I expect to spend for lighting control?
+How much can I expect to spend on lighting control?